drcz/CONSpiracy-language/README.md

 ## the Psychodelic Language CONSpiracy

 Another prototype implementation of the most dangerous applicative language.
-Why "program" when you can express, define, reason about, understand, smoke cigarettees?
+Why "program" when you can express, define, reason about, understand, smoke cigarettes?

 Work in progress, go away.